 Students are required to have completed a Masters degree in Industrial Engineering.
-Graduates with an honours degree or equivalent in Industrial Engineering plus a Masters degree relevant to the field of Industrial Engineering can apply for the qualification using rule G10 - Conferment of Status.
+Graduates with an honours degree or equivalent in Industrial Engineering plus a Masters degree relevant to the field of Industrial Engineering can apply for the qualification using rule GIO - Conferment of Status.

 Applications are made directly with the department following the same process as with the Master of Engineering.
-(Amended w.e.f.
-2015/08)

-IE3 GRADUATE ATTRIBUTES / EXIT LEVEL OUTCOMES
+IE3 GRADUATE ATTRIBUTES